Crash of a Douglas C-53D-DO Skytrooper near Hemingford: 4 killed

 Circumstances:

-The crew was performing a cargo flight from Kunming to Dinjan with a load of tungsten on board.
-Due to the presence of Japanese forces along the normal route, the crew decided to divert and to follow another route passing over the Pianma Pass.
-In low visibility due to snow falls, the captain reduced his altitude to maintain a visual contact with the ground when the aircraft hit tree tops and crashed in a wooded area located near the Pianma Pass, at the border between China and Burma.
-All three crew were killed.
-Some debris of the aircraft were found by hikers in October 1996.
+The airplane was performing a cargo flight from Kunming to Dinjan, carrying a load of tungsten and three crew members.
+Due to the presence of Japanese forces along the normal route, the crew decided to follow another route passing over the Pianma Pass.
+In low visibility due to snow falls, the captain reduced his altitude to maintain a visual contact with the ground when the airplane contacted trees and crashed in a wooded area located near the Pianma Pass, at the border between China and Burma.
+All three crew members were killed.
+In October 1996, the wreckage was found by hikers.

-Crash of a Douglas C-53-DO near Beni Suef: 5 killed
+Crash of a Douglas C-53-DO Skytrooper near Beni Suef: 5 killed

 Date & Time: Feb 23, 1943